n8cotoa/save_princess/README.md

 #### In HackerRack

 For Bot saves princess:
-* Copy the entirety of save_princess.rb into HackerRank submission field.
+* Copy the methods in save_princess.rb and paste above the first gets method in the HackerRank submission field.
 * Click Submit

 For Bot saves princess - 2:
-* Copy the entirety of save_princess_two.rb into HackerRank submission field.
+* Copy the methods in save_princess_two.rb and paste above the first gets method in the HackerRank submission field.
 * Click Submit

 #### In Terminal

 * Go to project directory
-* Movie into lib directory

 * To run 'Bot saves princess', execute:
 ```
-ruby save_princess.rb
+ruby play_save_princess.rb
 ```
 * Input the grid size and grid using the following format (feel free to play the Princess in any of the four corners):
 ```